trevorld/r-datetimeoffset/README.md

   + All [pdfmark datetime](https://opensource.adobe.com/dc-acrobat-sdk-docs/library/pdfmark/pdfmark_Basic.html#document-info-dictionary-docinfo) strings
   + Decent subset of [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations) datetime strings

-    - Also supports the extension of [specifying a named time zone at the end surrounded in brackets.](https://neo4j.com/docs/cypher-manual/current/syntax/temporal/#cypher-temporal-specify-time-zone)
+    - Also supports the de facto RFC 3339 extension of [specifying a named time zone at the end surrounded in brackets.](https://neo4j.com/docs/cypher-manual/current/syntax/temporal/#cypher-temporal-specify-time-zone)

   + The datetime strings understood by the default `tryFormats` of `as.POSIXlt()`
   + `Date()` objects